qifengzhou/Udacity_SDCND_P5_VehicelDetection/writeup_p5.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on 3 scales using YCrCb o-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 3 scales using LUV 0-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![Windows combined][image2]
 ![Windows heatmap][image3]